smilesmiley/mycroft_bachelor_thesis/README.md

 ## mycroft_skill.py
+### WHY this class:
+We integrate the survey ability to this class, because every skill inherits from this class.
+With integrating the functionality here every skill automatically has the ability to survey the user.
 ### new methods:
 #### ask_and_save(survey, number, utterance, timestamp)
 * ``survey``: list which saves content to be saved at the end